Zachman and TOGAF are two of the most popular frameworks that help you implement Enterprise Architecture.

 (Get more Zachman Framework details and implementation.)

 Which enterprise architecture you choose depends on your approach.

-The Zach Framework, on the other hand, is more of is an ontology—a structured set of expressions that describe how artifacts can be categorized, and thus created, operated, and changed.
+- The Zachman Framework is more of an ontology—a structured set of expressions that describe how artifacts can be categorized, and thus created, operated, and changed.
 Unlike TOGAF, Zachman uses various enterprise perspectives in order to scope, define, and plan details regarding individual subsets of your enterprise system.

 Your organization may choose to use one—or you can opt for both.
 Together, the frameworks can complement each other, with TOGAF describing the detailed process for creating the Enterprise Architecture, and Zachman categorizing the artefacts.

 - Introduction to EACOE Framework